oylenshpeegul/Epochs-rust/README.md

 ## See Also

-This project was originally done in [Perl](https://github.com/oylenshpeegul/Epochs-perl).
-See [the Epochs page](http://oylenshpeegul.github.io/Epochs-perl/) for motivation.
+This project was originally done in [Perl](https://github.com/oylenshpeegul/Time-Moment-Epoch).
+See [the Time::Moment::Epoch web page](http://oylenshpeegul.github.io/Time::Moment::Epoch/) for motivation.

 There are also versions in:
 - [Go](https://github.com/oylenshpeegul/epochs)
 - [Elixir](https://github.com/oylenshpeegul/Epochs-elixir)
 - [PowerShell](https://github.com/oylenshpeegul/Epochs-powershell)